yaoman1324/yaoman1324.github.io/_pages/2_research.md

 ## **Gender Categoriztion and Stereotypes**

-Currently I am exploring how gender categorization and stereotypes are constructed and used in daily interactions, with a particular focus on the intersectionality between gender and race/ethnicity.
-My dissertation examines how people in the U.S. perceive gender meanings of **Chinese names** written in English letters and its consequences in everyday life.
+My dissertation examines how gender categorization and stereotypes are constructed and used in daily interactions, with a particular focus on the intersectionality between gender and race/ethnicity.

 ## **Gender Inequality in Education and Work**